DAY 1: SACRED VALLEY OF THE INCAS (Animal Sanctuary + Pisac + Moray + Maras + Salt mines + Ollantaytambo)

 OF COURSE!
 We will drop you off at your hotel when we return from the trek or tour in either Cusco or the Sacred Valley.

 If you are happy with the services provided, a tip is appreciated.
-While it may not be normal to you, it means a lot for the people, and their families, who will take care of you during the tour.
-It inspires better service and is an impotant facet of the tourism industry.
-Of course, you are free to tip however much you feel is appropriate, based on how happy you are with the service and the length of your tour.
+While it might not be customary to you, it means a lot for the people, and their families, who will take care of you during the tour.
+It promotes better service and is an essential part of the tourism industry.
+Of course, you are free to tip what you feel is appropriate, based on how happy you are with the service and the length of your tour.

 ARE YOU SUSTAINABLE?